AresSong/PowerBI-visuals/README.md

 # Custom Power BI Visuals
-	Create a custom visualization to integrate with ggplot2 graphics. ggplot2 graphics is an excellent tool for generating graphs within R language, it is based on Grammar of Graphics principles presented by Leland Wilkinson.
+	Create a custom visualization to integrate with ggplot2 graphics. ggplot2 graphics is an excellent tool for generating graphs within R language. ggplot2 is based on Grammar of Graphics principles developed by Leland Wilkinson.

-	This visualization can be useful in integrating descriptive analytics of PowerBI with statistical analysis, e.g.  Azure Machine Learning web services
+	This visualization can be useful in usecases where you have to integrate descriptive analytics of PowerBI with statistical analysis output from R, this could be driven off using Azure Machine workflows.

-	Custom visualization module source is located within  src/Client/Visuals/visuals/sampes/ggPlot2.ts The approach is built upon various R tips available at www.r-bloggers.com e.g. The visual currently uses Rook web server running as an R script for ggplot2 graph generation
+	This custom visual module is located within  src/Client/Visuals/visuals/sampes/ggPlot2.ts The approach is built upon various R tips available at www.r-bloggers.com e.g. The visual currently uses Rook web server running as an R script for ggplot2 graph generation